-In February, 2004 an initial group met at Locust Hill Country Club Board Room to brain storm a new venture of starting a Non for Profit organization that would help the South Asian Victims of Domestic and Sexual Abuse in our community.
+On February 15th 2004 an initial group met at Locust Hill Country Club Board Room to brain storm a new venture of starting a Not for Profit organization that would help the South Asian Victims of Domestic and Sexual Abuse in our community.
 Anu had already primed us up with the basic requirements for starting a Non for Profit Organization of this type.
 A few notables who attended the initial meetings : Amrithkala and Padmanabh Kamath, Rachna Vaid, Rekha Jain, Shelly Agarwala, Kripal Mehta, Sita Reghunathan, Saroj Sinha, Shashi and Ravi Sharma, Lata Karlekar, Indu Maitra and Mangala Mude and a few others who attended one meeting or two and left.
 We were enthused and were willing to work this through.
 Saathi name and the logo were adopted.
 The Board approved the Constitution and Bylaws.
 The Goals and the Mission and vision statements for Saathi were approved.
 (501) c tax exempt status for Saathi was obtained.
 A Board from the volunteers was elected and an executive committee was carved out for the organization within its bylaws.
 The first executive committee consisted of Shashi Sharma (President), Pal Mehta (Vice President), Padmanabh Kamath (Secretary) and Lata Karlekar as Treasurer.